broxus/tycho/docs/cli-reference.md

 * `bc` — Blockchain stuff
 * `check-cells-db` — Check that the cells database is consistent
 * `dump-state` — Dumps node state for a specific block, intended for testing collation of the next block.
 This tool interacts directly with the node's database, bypassing the need for a running node, which is useful for analyzing failed nodes
-* `prepare-hardfork` — Saves masterchain and shardchain states to files to run network from
+* `hardfork` — Saves masterchain and shardchain states to files to run network from